exonum/exonum-doc/src/advanced/supervisor.md

 **Supervisor** is an Exonum [service](../architecture/services.md) controlling the [service lifecycle](../architecture/service-lifecycle.md).
-In the reference implementation, supervisor actions are authorized by the supermajority of node administators.
+In the reference implementation, supervisor actions are authorized by the supermajority of node administrators.

 More precisely, the supervisor service is controlling the following activities: